 Although CPF monies cannot be spent on conveyancing fees and stamp duty, the scheme can reduce the cash outlay needed for the acquisition.
 In turn, the buyer only needs to borrow a lower amount and the monthly instalments will be less expensive.

 However, ECF is an intricate process as it requires the coordination of three parties – you, your unit’s buyer and the seller of the flat you plan to acquire.
-Hence, it’s advised to engage a real estate agent familiar with such set-up
+Hence, it’s advised to engage a real estate agent familiar with such a set-up.

 If you are aspiring to upgrade to a bigger HDB flat, consider HDB’s Conversion Scheme.
-Through this initiative, those who reside in a three-roomer or smaller units are eligible to buy an adjacent three-room or smaller unit then combine both into a single property.
+Through this initiative, those who reside in a three-roomer or smaller unit are eligible to buy an adjacent three-room or smaller unit and then combine both into a single property.

 As such, this is a convenient way for second-timers to get a more spacious flat, without having to face the troubles associated with moving into another HDB unit.

-But if you need a bigger flat, you can also consider buying a jumbo HDB flat.
+But if you need a bigger flat (and have the budget for it), you can also consider buying a jumbo HDB flat from the open market.

 When buying an HDB BTO flat, the buyer will get vacant possession of the unit when it is completed, but this is not the case when purchasing an HDB resale unit.